 We plan to go outside in all weathers (including snow!) so please do bring coats and warm clothing everyday.
 Please ensure your child has a pair of named wellies in school all week for going onto the grass as it can get very muddy.
 Forest School is on a Friday morning with Miss Williams.

 The children are heard read through a range of weekly activities including phonics, whole class teaching, peer reading and individually to adults in the class.
-We will be sending reading books home as and when appropriate.
-However in the meantime we are keen to establish a love of reading and stories in our children so please do read a range of stories to them at home as well as their own reading books.
+We are keen to establish a love of reading and stories in our children so please do read a range of stories to them at home, as well as their own reading books.
 If they are tired from a busy week wait for a better time to let them read to you.
-Books will be changed on a friday and given out on the following Monday.
-It is important to develop thier comprehension and story telling skills as well as their abiltiy to read and decode.
+Books will be collected in on a Friday and given out on the following Monday.
+It is important to develop their comprehension and storytelling skills as well as their ability to read and decode.
 Please ensure you are writing in your child's reading record so that we know which books they have read.
-If you have any questions about how to read with your child at home please do ask Mrs Olson or Mrs Hall who are happy to help.
+If you have any questions about how to read with your child at home please do ask Mrs Olsen or Mrs Hall who are happy to help.